UPDATED May 28, 2022: I’ve been a runner for most of my life. And I have made most of the common running mistakes runners make along the way.

 Check yourself: When you start perusing Strava, think about your intention.
 Is it to encourage fellow runners or see how you measure up?
 If it is the latter, stop scrolling.

-Until I was 37, I NEVER thought about fueling for running.
+Until my late 30’s I NEVER thought about fueling for running.
 In fact, I viewed running as a way to eradicate what I ate.
 So why would I eat to run?
 I run to eat!
 HUGE MISTAKE.
 Especially if you want to perform well and not be a miserable mother…and runner.

 When I started viewing food as fuel, my running transformed.
 I recovered faster.
 I ran faster.
 And, I had more energy to be an awesome mom to boot.